jfvilas/plugin-kwirth-backend/README.md

 ```

 ### 4. Channels
-Kwirth live-streaming data system can export different kinds of data: log streaming, metrics streaming, alerts, events...
+Kwirth live-streaming system can export different kinds of data: log streaming, metrics streaming, alerts, events, security posture...
 In Kwirth, these different types of data are grouped in what we call **channels**.
-In fact, each channel may be viewed as an independent data service (please refer here to learn how the channel system works [Kwirth channels](https://jfvilas.github.io/kwirth/#/channels)).
+In fact, each channel may be viewed as an independent data service (please refer here to learn how the channel system works [Kwirth channels](https://jfvilas.github.io/kwirth/#/0.4.20/channelarch?id=channels)).

 Each Kwirth channel is functionally mapped to a Kwirth frontend plugin, and thus, there exist a specific configuration for each channel.
 So:

  - For the Kwirth metrics streaming channel, you should use the 'plugin-kwirth-metrics' frontend plugin.
  - For the Kwirth real-time log channel, you should use the 'plugin-kwirth-log' frontend plugin.
+ - For the Kwirth cybersecurity channel (named trivy channel), you should use the 'plugin-kwirth-trivy' frontend plugin.
+ - For the Kwirth alert channel, you should use the 'plugin-kwirth-alert' frontend plugin.
  - ...

 In your app-config.yaml configuration file you must configure each one of the channels.
 Let's show an example of 'log' and 'alert' channels: